ceshine/ceshine-hugo/content/post/20190924-zero-shot-bert-sent-emb/index.md

 # Synopsis

 Do you want multilingual sentence embeddings, but only have a training dataset in English?
-This post presents an experiment that finetuned a pretrained multilingual BERT model("BERT-Base, Multilingual Uncased" [1][2]) on monolingual(English) _AllNLI_ dataset[4] to create **sentence embeddings for a single sentence**[3].
+This post presents an experiment that finetuned a pretrained multilingual BERT model("BERT-Base, Multilingual Uncased" [1][2]) on monolingual(English) _AllNLI_ dataset[4] to create **sentence embeddings model(that maps a sentence to a fixed-size vector)**[3].
 The experiment shows that the finetuned multilingual BERT sentence embeddings have generally better performance (i.e. lower error rates) over baselines in a multilingual similarity search task (Tatoeba dataset[5]).
 However, the error rates are still significantly higher than the ones from specialized sentence embedding models trained with multilingual datasets[5].

 # Introduction